MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 Test that sets focus into WebView

 1. Launch the sample app.
+1. Go to `Scenario -> Testing Focus`
-1. Click on the Bing search bar and press `Tab` key once, which sets the focus to the audio icon
+1. Click on the Text input field and press `Tab` key once, which sets the focus to the Enter button
 1. Click on the address bar in the app window, which moves the focus from the WebView to the app window
 1. Go to `View -> Set Focus`
-1. Expected: See the focus is moved back the audio icon, which was the last focus in the WebView
+1. Expected: See the focus is moved back the Enter button, which was the last focus in the WebView

 #### Tab In

 Test that moves focus due to Tab traversal forward

 1. Launch the sample app.
+1. Go to `Scenario -> Testing Focus`
 1. Go to `View -> Tab In`
-1. Expected: See the focus is set to the Images button (the first element) on <bing.com> in the WebView
+1. Expected: See the focus is set to the First Active Element button in the WebView
 1. Click Tab button on keyboard
-1. Expected: See a focus rectangle around '...' button.
+1. Expected: See a focus rectangle around Text input field.

 #### ReverseTab In

 Test that moves focus due to Tab traversal backward

-1. Launch the sample app and load <https://www.google.com>
+1. Launch the sample app and go to `Scenario -> Testing Focus`
 1. Go to `View -> Reverse Tab In`
-1. Expected: See the focus is set to `How Search works` in Google (the last element).
+1. Expected: See the focus is set to the Last Active Element button.

 #### Toggle Tab Handling

 Test that enables/disables tab handling
 _It is disabled by default.
 Tabbing behavior should be identical whether this is enabled or disabled._

-1. Launch the sample app and load <https://www.google.com>
+1. Launch the sample app and go to `Scenario -> Testing Focus`
 1. Click address bar
-1. Press `Tab` twice (-> `Go` -> first element in WebView)
+1. Press `Tab` twice (-> `Go` -> fiirst element in WebView)
-1. Expected: See the focus is set to `About` in Google (the first element) in the WebView.
+1. Expected: See the focus is set to First Active Element button in the WebView.
 1. Press `Shift+Tab`
 1. Expected: See the focus is set to `Go` with the dotted line.
 1. Press `Shift+Tab` 4 times (-> address bar -> `Reload` -> `Back` -> last element in WebView)
-1. Expected: See the focus is set to the `How Search works` in Google (the last element) with the dotted line in the WebView.
+1. Expected: See the focus is set to the Last Active Element button in the WebView.
 1. Press `Tab`
 1. Expected: See the focus is set to `Back` with the dotted line.
 1. Go to `View -> Toggle Tab Handling` (Enabling Tab Handling)